SpeckyYT/DCR8/README.md

 # DCR8

-The DCR8 project is a collection of decoration scrips for SPWN.
+The DCR8 project is a collection of decoration scripts for SPWN.

 ## Contributions